-a) Lands designated Neighbourhood Commercial, as identified on Schedules 3A, 3B, 3C, 3D, and 3E are intended to provide a limited range of retail and service needs that will serve the convenience needs of the surrounding neighbourhoods within walking distance and will be compatible in scale and function to a neighbourhood setting.
+a) Lands designated Neighbourhood Commercial, as identified on Schedules 3A, 3B, 3C, 3D and 3E are intended to provide a limited range of retail and service needs that will serve the convenience needs of the surrounding neighbourhoods within walking distance and will be compatible in scale and function to a neighbourhood setting.

 - a) Lands designated Neighbourhood Commercial may be zoned to permit: - i.
 Small-scale retail and service commercial uses; - ii.
 Community facilities; - iii.
 Restaurants; - iv.
-Business and professional offices; and, a) The Neighbourhood Commercial Designation, identified on Schedule 3D, on Green Lane, east of Murrell Boulevard, shall be developed in an integrated manner with the adjacent Residential Mixed Use Designation.
-A supermarket or grocery store is permitted at this location to a maximum floor area of 2,500 square metres.

-- v.
-Multi-unit residential dwellings if located above non-residential development. - b) The list of permitted uses may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+Business and professional offices; and, - v.
+Multi-unit residential dwellings if located above non-residential development. - b) The list of permitted/prohibited uses may be further refined through the Zoning Bylaw to ensure that new development is appropriate in the context of the adjacent and surrounding community.

-- Neighbourhood Commercial areas shall be between 1 and 5 hectares in size. - b) The Secondary Plan process and the implementing Zoning By-law shall specify minimum and maximum store (or unit) sizes, to ensure the planned function of lands designated Neighbourhood Commercial is achieved and maintained.
+- a) Neighbourhood Commercial Areas shall be between 1 and 5 hectares in size. - b) The Secondary Plan process and implementing Zoning By-law shall specify minimum and maximum store (or unit) sizes, to ensure the planned function of lands designated Neighbourhood Commercial is achieved and maintained.